g0Idfinger/Docker-Velo/README.md

 #### Prereqs
 1. Cloudflare account (required for Let's Encrypt Certificates and creating DNS entries)
+2. Create wildcard(*) CNAME for the root of your domain
-2. create API token with permissions Zone.Zone Settings, Zone.Zone, Zone.DNS
+3. create API token with permissions Zone.Zone Settings, Zone.Zone, Zone.DNS
    - Make sure to copy token as it is only displayed once
-3. Create API key
+4. Create API key

 #### Configuration:
 ##### This installs all dependacies and Docker/Docker Compose.